 Questions that were asked included:

 Along with surveys, I also used published statistics in regards to the use of social media.
-These statistics were taken from Government agency websites, and from social media websites.
+These statistics were taken from Government agency websites, from social media websites and from blog at Thesis Helpers.
 I felt that relying on surveys alone would not give the best picture, as sometimes people cannot accurately answer about their communication habits.

 To further solidify my research, I asked for a few volunteers who would agree to have their social media accounts monitored to see how often they were using them.
 The participants were also assessed on how anxious they were when talking to someone in person.